Dementia is not actually a disease. It is a group of symptoms. “Dementia” is a general term for behavioral changes and the loss of mental abilities.

 - loss of impulse control (such as undressing at inappropriate times or places or using vulgar language)

-- exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening.
-This is called “sundowning.”
+- exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening, which is called “sundowning.”

 Severe Alzheimer’s disease